Everyone appreciates a romantic overture, regardless of the time of year.

 Arugula, West Hartford

 The menu of this romantic restaurant in West Hartford is not just Italian.
 With Middle Eastern and French influences on this menu in addition to Italian, the owners would describe it more as a Mediterranean-inspired bistro.

 But regardless, the cuisine at Arugula is delicious, especially the desserts made in-house.

-Connecticut was celebrating farm-to-table cuisine before it was cool, though it’s now enjoying a bigger resurgence than ever in following the national trend.
+Connecticut was celebrating farm-to-table cuisine before it was cool.
+It’s now enjoying a bigger resurgence than ever in following the national trend.

 Baldanza at the Schoolhouse, Wilton

 In the quaint neighborhood of Cannondale in Wilton sits a former schoolhouse converted to an intimate restaurant.